 How it works

-The I-HOPE is a multistep assessment that is conducted in the home of an individual by a trained rater.
+The I-HOPE is a multistep assessment that is conducted in the client’s home by a trained rater.
 The I-HOPE takes approximately 60 minutes to conduct and requires no specialized equipment beyond the materials included in the kit.

 Materials include: